kennethormandy/figment/README.md

 ```
 .figure--breakout - A figure that visually breaks the container when there is space available.
-.figure--browser  - A figure framed with browser chrome.
-(Should respond to vertical media queries to change device.)
 .figure--cropped  - A figure that can be acceptably cropped at certain screen sizes.
 .figure--device   - A figure framed with a mobile device.
 (Undecided how to specfiy a device.)
 .figure--embed    - A figure with media embedded from another service. (ex.
 Instagram, Vimeo, Twitter card.)